 - This option is cheaper and much more scalable; you’ll be able to offer it to many more people at once.

-- This option takes a longer strategy as you’ll need a good sales funnel to convert anyone that subscribes to customers.
+- This option takes a longer strategy as you’ll need a good sales funnel to convert anyone who subscribes to customers.

-Start with an offer that you are comfortable with and that you think you will be able to use to convert.
+Start with an offer you are comfortable with and will be able to use to convert.
 Over time, you can experiment with a few different offers to see what brings you the best results.
 We’ll talk a little more about testing your different offers later.

 2. Write copy that converts

-Copy is the oh so important words that you will use in your advertisement to draw readers in and convince them to take your desired next step.
-Good copy drives readers to take action, and can make or break a Facebook ad.
+Copy is the important words you use in your advertisement to draw readers in and convince them to take the desired next step.
+Good copy drives readers to take action and can make or break a Facebook ad.

 Here is a very simple formula for writing your Facebook ad caption.